 - Cons: Powder can build up considerably after several cleaning cycles and can lead to severe dust build-up.

-Bonnet cleaning provides a surface-style cleaning where the carpet is first vacuumed, soaked with a chemical solution, and simultaneously scrubbed and absorbed with a rotating pad on an industrial rotary machine.
+Bonnet Cleaning (cleaning w/ absorbent pad) – Provides a surface-style cleaning where the carpet is first vacuumed, soaked with a chemical solution, and simultaneously scrubbed and absorbed with a rotating pad on an industrial rotary machine.

 - Cons: Does not clean deep into the carpet and can leave dirt and cleaning residues behind.